 In those days, meat and butter came from Australia, the butter surviving the journey a lot better than the meat!
 Of course, back then, there was no road to Kaikohe or even further north to Mangamuka.
-Gum diggers arrived in the area in 1890 and school children could find them around the shores of Lake Omapere and, if they were lucky, they might get a piece of gum in the shape of a ball or a heart from the gum diggers.
+Gum diggers arrived in the area in 1890 and school children could find them on the shores of Lake Omapere and, if they were lucky, they might get a piece of gum in the shape of a ball or a heart from the gumdiggers.
 Children, as they grew up, could make money crosscutting in the kauri bush to get kauri gum.

-Okaihau got really busy in the 1910s and 1920s when the town was the headquarters for the Public Works Department who were tasked with building the railway line north.
-Schools sprang up in different places around Okaihau.
-There were two “Public Works” schools – Okaihau East School and Upper Waihou School.
+Okaihau got really busy in the 1910s and 1920s when the town was the headquarters for building the railway line north.
+Schools sprung up in different places around Okaihau.
+There were two “public works” schools; Okaihau East School and the Upper Waihou School.
 The surnames of some of the five-year olds at school here in 1937 are still heard in the district today; Bindons, Rowsells, Penneys, Radovanovichs, Floods.
-The original attendance register is still held at our school.
+The original attendance register is still held at the school.
 Teachers used fountain pens, and students walked to school or came by horse.
 We still have an original ink blotter advertising Shell Oil.

-The Centennial of the “Okaihau and Districts” Schools was held in 1974.
-If you have a look, you can find a commemorative plaque on the administration block, where you will see that our school was officially opened as a college on 7 July 1973.
-This was 100 years after the first school started in Okaihau.
+The centennial celebrations of the Okaihau and Districts schools was held in 1974.
+If you have a look, you can find a commemorative plaque on the front of the Administration Block showing that the school was officially opened as a proper college on 7 July 1973.
+This was exactly one hundred years after the first school started in Okaihau.
 Today we have around 450 students in Years 7 – 13 who travel to school in buses from as far away from Kohukohu, Kaikohe, Waima and Horeke.